neondatabase/website/content/docs/postgres/query-performance.md

 If the `file_cache_hit_ratio` is below 99%, your working set (your most frequently accessed data) may not be adequately in memory.
 This could be due to your Postgres instance not having sufficient memory.

-To increase available memory for a POstgres instance in Neon, you can increase the size of your compute.
+To increase available memory for a Postgres instance in Neon, you can increase the size of your compute.
 Larger computes have larger local file caches.
 For information about selecting an appropriate compute size in Neon, refer to [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute).

 Remember that the local file cache statistics are for the entire compute, not specific databases or tables.
 A Neon compute runs an instance of Postgres, which can have multiple databases and tables.

 <Admonition type="note">
 The cache hit ratio query is based on statistics that represent the lifetime of your Postgres instance, from the last time you started it until the time you ran the query.
 Statistics are lost when your instance stops and gathered again from scratch when your instance restarts.
 In Neon, your compute runs Postgres, so starting and stopping a compute also starts and stops Postgres.
 Additionally, you'll only want to run the cache hit ratio query after a representative workload has been run.
 For example, say that you restart Postgres.
 In this case, you should run a representative workload before you try the cache hit ratio query again to see if your cache hit ratio improved.
-Optionally, to help speed up the process, you can use the [pg_prewarm](/docs/extensions/pg_prewarm) extension to pre-load data into memory after a restart.
 </Admonition>

 ## Check for table or index bloat